holoAssist/holoassist.github.io/data_links/README.md

-# CVPR 2023 HoloAssist:  an egocentric human interaction dataset for interactive ai assistants in the real world
+# ICCV 2023 HoloAssist:  an egocentric human interaction dataset for interactive ai assistants in the real world

 The codebase provides guidelines for using the HoloAssist dataset and running the benchmarks.